-The following is a description of the material aspects of the concurrent financing which includes (i) the merger financing of at least \$8 million as described in the merger agreement, and (ii) the exercise of the Sabby participation right to purchase up to an additional 2,781,250 shares of Capnia common stock.
+The following is a description of the material aspects of the concurrent financing which includes (i) the merger financing of at least \$8 million as described in the merger agreement, (ii) the exercise of the Sabby participation right to purchase up to an additional 3,472,222 shares of Capnia common stock, and (iii) the sale and issuance of up to 2,083,333 shares of Capnia common stock to Aspire in the Aspire financing.
 While we believe that the following description covers the material terms of such financing, the description may not contain all of the information that is important to you.
 We encourage you to read carefully this entire proxy statement for a more complete understanding of such concurrent financing.

 In connection with the merger transactions, and as a condition to consummation of the merger under the merger agreement, Capnia expects to sell to certain existing Essentialis stockholders and certain new investors in Capnia an aggregate of 8,333,333 shares of Capnia common stock at a price of \$0.96 per share, for an aggregate purchase price of \$8.0 million, or the merger financing.
-In addition, funds affiliated with Sabby Management, LLC, or Sabby, have a right to participate in any financings by Capnia (including the merger financing) pursuant to the securities purchase agreement between Sabby and Capnia dated as of June 29, 2016, and purchase up to an additional 2,781,250 shares of Capnia common stock, at a purchase price of \$0.96 per share, for an aggregate purchase price of \$2,670,000 million, or the Sabby purchase right.
-We refer to the \$8 million merger financing together with the potential purchase of 2,781,250 by Sabby upon full exercise of the Sabby purchase right, as the concurrent financing.
-In the event Sabby purchases all of the shares of Capnia common stock to which it is entitled in the concurrent financing, we would issue a maximum of 11,114,583 shares of Capnia common stock in the concurrent financing.
-Because the merger financing is conditioned on the closing of the merger, and the merger is conditioned on the closing of the merger financing substantially contemporaneously with the closing of the merger, at the Capnia special meeting, holders of Capnia common stock will be asked to approve the issuance of the shares of Capnia common stock in the concurrent financing, or the concurrent financing share issuance proposal, in addition to the merger share issuance proposal, in addition to the merger
+Also, on January 27, 2017, Capnia entered into a common stock purchase agreement, or the purchase agreement, with Aspire Capital Fund, LLC, or Aspire, pursuant to which Aspire will purchase up to 2,083,333 shares of Capnia common stock at a price of \$0.96 per share at the effective time of the merger, or the Aspire financing.
+In addition, funds affiliated with Sabby Management, LLC, or Sabby, have a right to participate in any financings by Capnia (including the merger financing and the Aspire financing) pursuant to the securities purchase agreement between Sabby and Capnia dated as of June 29, 2016, and purchase up to an additional 3,472,222 shares of Capnia common stock, at a purchase price of \$0.96 per share, for an aggregate purchase of 3,472,222 shares by Sabby upon full exercise of the Sabby purchase right, as the concurrent financing.
+In the event Sabby purchases all of the shares of Capnia common stock to which it is entitled in the concurrent financing, we would issue a maximum of 13,888,888 shares of Capnia common stock in the concurrent financing.
+Because the merger financing is conditioned on the closing of the merger financing.
+Because the shares of Capnia common stock will be asked to approve the issuance of the shares of Capnia common stock in the concurrent financing is conditioned on the closing of the merger financing.
+Because the shares of Capnia common stock in the capnia special meeting, holders of Capnia common stock will be asked to approve the issuance of the shares of Capnia common stock in the capnia special meeting, holders of Capnia common stock will be asked to approve the issuance of the shares of Capni